Home

 Any organic material is suitable for the purpose, from food scraps,

-blood and bone.
-You can even use paper and any natural fibres
+grass cuttings, pruning and leaf rakings, to animal manures, blood and bone.
+You can even use paper and any natural fibers

 such as wool and cotton.